StarNamer/dactyl-manuform-all/README.md

 * Column tilt
 * Column offsets
 * Height
+* Switch type - ALPS/Cherry MX or Kailh Low Profile

+NOTE: I heard somewhere that the original model uses Cherry MX, but I don't know for sure, so test it youself!
+I added Kailh low support and went with it.

 I built a 4x5 version (40% size) for myself.
 The default has a bit more tenting than the Dactyl.
 See the following model files for configurations that may be most common: